vidarshan/portfolio-1/README.md

 - Everything is CSS and tooltips are from React-bootstrap.
 - Github, Stackoverflow APIs are used for stats.
 - Email JS is used as mailing service.

-## 📌 Reuse

-- Reusing this codebase is fine, as long as some attribution to this repository is made.
-Since the repository is public, it is impossible to avoid duplication, but I appreciate if the adequate credit is given to the author of this repository.

 ## 🏃‍♂️ To Run